A new algebraic approach to genome rearrangement models: Background: the permutation approach

-The second model restriction ensures that the modelling is agnostic to the temporal direction of evolution.
-For any rearrangement that is allowed, its `reverse' (or inverse) is also allowed, with the same probability.
+The second model condition ensures that the modelling is agnostic to the temporal direction of evolution.
+More precisely, the condition states that for any rearrangement that is allowed, its inverse is also allowed, with the same probability.
 That is,

-We refer to this property as {\em rearrangement reversibility of the model}, or simply model reversibility.
-When we interpret our model of evolution as a Markov process, in the next section, we will show that (\ref{cond:m2}) is equivalent to the time reversibility of the Markov process.
+We refer to this property as {\em rearrangement reversibility of the model}, or simply model reversibility. \bt{This condition is natural in the current group-based setting, where the typical rearrangements are reversals (which are self-inverse) and translocations (whose inverses are translocations).
+It is not essential for most of the construction, however does have some nice implications.
+For example,} when we interpret our model of evolution as a Markov process, in Section~\ref{subsec:markov}, we will show that (\ref{cond:m2}) is equivalent to the time reversibility of the Markov process.

 The evolutionary distance measure we consider in this paper is the maximum likelihood estimate of time elapsed (MLE).
-This is the maximum value of the likelihood function, which gives the probability that, for any given time $T$, the reference genome has evolved into the target genome in this amount of time.
+This is the maximum value of the likelihood function, which gives the probability, for any given time $T$, that the reference genome has evolved into the target genome in this amount of time.
 To be precise, for reference genome represented by the identity permutation $e\in\SN$ and target genome represented by $\sigma\in\SN$, the MLE is the maximum of the function $L(T|\sigma)$, where

 Of course, the likelihood function need not have a maximum; this simply means that no evidence of an evolutionary relationship between the reference and the target under the given model can be discerned.
 This scenario, familiar from DNA sequence alignment paradigms such as the Jukes-Cantor correction \cite{felsenstein2004inferring}, was discussed in the context of genome rearrangement models in \cite{mles} and \cite{vjez_circ1}, where it was observed to occur in a substantial proportion of cases (independently of the chosen biological model).